tobiasbriones/blog/mathswe/ops/services/initializing-mathswe-ops-services-2024-09-15/index.md

 # Initializing MathSwe Ops Services (2024/09/15)

+MathSwe Ops Services is a new server application that will provide all general-purpose web services to facilitate the General SWE processes involved in mathematical software.

 While developing MVPs for MSW and MathSwe Ops, I found generic parts of the development process requiring automation.
 They enrich the general-purpose engineering process in MathSwe.